EGA-archive/beacon2-ri-tools-v2/README.md

 Once you execute one of the scripts listed above, it will generate the final .json file that is Beacon Friendly Format in the output_docs folder with the name of the collection followed by .json extension, e.g. genomicVariations.json.

 This file will be able to be used in a mongoDB for beacon usage.
-To know how to import in in a Beacon v2, please do as described in [Beacon v2 ri api](https://github.com/EGA-archive/beacon2-ri-api).
+To know how to import in a Beacon v2, please do as described in [Beacon v2 ri api](https://github.com/EGA-archive/beacon2-ri-api).

 ### Version notes